 Japan is continually promoting clean technology and other recycling services to keep their country clean.
 Being aware of the environment is crucial for the Japanese people.

-They really put emphasis on the community rather than the individual.
-If one person makes a mess in the neighborhood, it is normal for several people to help clean up.
-They don't think: I'm not the one who messed it up so screw it.
+They really emphasize the community and not the individual.
+If someone makes a mess in the neighborhood, it is normal for several people to help clean up.
+They do not think: It wasn't me who made the mess so who cares.

 The streets, cities and houses of Japan are neat and comfortable to live in.
 Japan's cleanliness is unparalleled and supported by different communities who want to see the world clean.
 Of course, this is a constant struggle, and it needs the collaboration of the entire population to work.